dgwhited/guardduty-runbooks/runbooks/defenseevasion-runtime-filelessexecution.md

  * **Feature:** Runtime Monitoring

-This finding informs you when a process is executed using an in-memory executable file on disk.
-This is a common defense evasion technique that avoids writing the malicious executable to the disk to evade file system scanning-based detection.
+This finding informs you when a process is executed using an in\-memory executable file on disk.
+This is a common defense evasion technique that avoids writing the malicious executable to the disk to evade file system scanning\-based detection.
 Although this technique is used by malware, it also has some legitimate use cases.
-One of the examples is a just-in-time (JIT) compiler that writes compiled code to memory and executes it from memory.
+One of the examples is a just\-in\-time (JIT) compiler that writes compiled code to memory and executes it from memory.

 The runtime agent monitors events from multiple resource types.
 To identify the potentially compromised resource, view **Resource type** in the findings panel in the GuardDuty console.